 Apart from financing activities from its own resources, FMO provides loans, guarantees and equity capital from government funds, within the conditions and objectives of those funds.
 The funds consist of subsidies provided under the General Administrative Law Act regarding MASSIF, Access to Energy Fund (‘AEF’), the Infrastructure Development Fund (‘IDF’), Capacity Development Program (‘CD’), Partnership Development Fund (‘PDF’) and Fund Emerging Markets for Developing Countries (also called ‘FOM-OS’).

-FMO incurs a risk in MASSIF as it has an equity share of 2.32% (2016: 2.34%).
+FMO incurs a risk in MASSIF as it has an equity share of 2.17% (2017: 2.26%).
 With respect to the remaining interest in MASSIF, and the full risk in the other government funds, FMO has a contractual right and obligation to settle the results arising from the funds’ activities with the State.
 The economic risks related to these funds are predominantly taken by the State, and FMO has limited power over policy issues regarding these funds.
 FMO receives a remuneration for managing the funds.
-Therefore, with the exception of FMO’s equity share in MASSIF, the funds’ assets and the funds’ liabilities are not included in the annual accounts.
+Therefore, with the exception of FMO’s equity share in MASSIF, the funds’ assets, results and liabilities are not included in the annual accounts.
 The segment information paragraph provides more detail on the loans and equity investments managed for the risk of the State.